James-KPIE/flutterwave-v3-payment/README.md

 # flutterwave_payment

+This flutter package for Flutterwave is compartible with Flutter 3.
+Feel free to use in your project

 A new Flutter plugin for flutterwave payment integration This fluterwave_payment plugin is a fork from - [rave_flutter](https://pub.dev/packages/rave_flutter) plugin which is no longer being updated so flutterwave_payment is born to fix a lot of issues within it.